Breast Health: Are Nipple Bumps Normal?

 1. Change your bra

-- Indeed, the health of your breasts is best when they’re unconstructed.
+- Indeed, your breasts will be adversely affected if they are squeezed in any way.
 Therefore, we recommend changing your bra as soon as you realize it’s too tight.

 2. Hygiene is fundamental